Product Name: Ascent

 I’ve been taking 2 capsules of Ascent on an empty stomach in the morning for about a week.

-Now, first of all, this nootropic stack contains caffeine + L-Theanine, which means, you can expect a mild to strong energy boost that lasts for quite some time.
+Now, first of all, this nootropic stack contains caffeine + L-Theanine, which means, you can expect a mild energy boost.

 Another cool thing is that Ascent contains a high dose of Rhodiola Rosea, which I believe is another reason why I was in such a good mood, and so focused for hours.